Answers to frequently asked questions.

 When should I arrive?

 We suggest you arrive at least 30 minutes before the concert is scheduled to begin.
 This will give you time to find parking, find your seat, relax, read the program notes and watch the musicians as they take the stage.
-Marin Symphony concerts begin promptly at 3pm on Sundays and 7:30pm on Tuesdays.
+Marin Symphony concerts begin promptly at 3pm on Sundays and 8:00pm on Saturdays.
 Latecomers will be seated at the first opportunity so as not to disturb those already in attendance.

 Note: You are encouraged to come an hour before the concert starts to hear a discussion of the music with Maestro Alasdair Neale and our featured guest artists (FREE to all ticket holders!).